astraut-solutions/easy-risk-register/docs/guides/product/user-guide-dashboards.md

 A: Export to CSV or PDF regularly.
 Store files securely (email, cloud drive, or local backup).

 **Q: Can I import risks from another tool?**
-A: Yes, if you export them to CSV format first.
-The CSV must match the Easy Risk Register column structure.
+A: Yes.
+Use **Import CSV** to upload a file into your workspace.
+The app shows a preview, then the server validates rows and blocks spreadsheet injection patterns.
+The CSV should match the Easy Risk Register column structure (see `docs/reference/risk-csv-spec.md`).

 ---